Raw Food & Some Alternatives

 I wrote an article called, The BEST Dog Food for Beginners.
 It goes into detail about the diet.

 For more advanced raw feeders I recommend Raw Paws.
 You can read more about their food in my article The BEST Dog Food for the Advanced.
-In that article I discuss the Raw Paws diet.
-Although their meals don’t contain fruits and veggies as Barfworld does, they take care of the brain work by having a appropriate balance of muscle meat and organ meat in their food.
+In that article, I discuss the Raw Paws diet.
+Although their meals don’t contain fruits and veggies as Barfworld does, they take care of the brain work by having an appropriate balance of muscle meat and organ meat in their food.
 Therefore, I add supplements to their Raw Paws food to compensate.
-Raw Paws comes in large tubes and tubs so they it must be cut down into portions and placed into plastic bags.
+The Raw Paws patties and chunks are easiest to serve, but they are more costly.
+Raw Paws comes in large tubes and tubs so they must be cut down into portions and placed into plastic bags.
 I then take a portion out and weigh each serving.
 Some of their raw products come in patties, but the cost is higher than buying in bulk.
 Barfworld is sold in the form of patties and nuggets which makes things much easier.

 3. The next best is freeze-dried food.